Skip to main content

 Can I create pipelines with a local Docker Compose instance?

 Yes!
-The Docker Compose includes all the service dependencies for running pipelines and managing states with Phobos.
-The database will store all the resource information and Minio will store the objects (Pipeline templates).
+The Docker Compose includes all the service dependencies for running pipelines.
+The database stores all resource information and Minio stores the objects (pipeline templates, release artifacts, etc.).